When an electron is not at rest, but colliding with a soft photon,

 , is a representative radiation in many astronomical

-environments that produces high energy X-ray/-ray.
+environments that produces high energy X-ray/

 The colliding energy between a photon and an electron